no-more-secrets/parsco/README.md

 be optimized to a point where it runs around 15x slower than a parser hand-coded in C, in the benchmarks that I ran.
-That may seem bad, but given how incredibly fast a hand-coded C parser can be, I'd say that is not so bad.
+That may seem bad, but given how incredibly fast a hand-coded C parser can be, it is perhaps not so bad.
+Given the high level of abstraction that can be attained using this library, it could easily be a valid tradeoff to make in some use cases.

-The bad news is that, in non-optimized builds, the performance (relative to a hand-coded C parser) will be much worse.
+The bad news is that, in non-optimized builds, the performance (relative to said C parser) will be much worse.
+I believe this is likely due to coroutine frame heap allocations not being elided in non-optimized builds.

 Again on the bright side, I think it is likely that compilers will get better in the future with Coroutine optimization and